MxShift/shift-checker/INSTALL.md

 ```

 If you setting up a main node add a backup node URL here:

 And opposite, if you setting up a backup node add a main node URL here:
 ```
 $remoteNode         = "URL to a node wallet";
 ```

-Usually it looks like `http://your-node-IP-address:9305` or `9405` port for testnet.
+Usually it looks like `http://your-node-IP-address:9305` or with `9405` port for testnet.
 To check it just open your URL in a web browser.
 The API is disabled by default, so we'll need to enable it:

 ```